VikOlliver/RepRapMicron/README.md

 ## Project status
 ### V0.05

-Third Alpha release, most functional device.
-Currently the head but short on documentation.
+Third Alpha release candidate, most functional device.
+Currently the head but short on documentation and long on improvements in progress.

 ### V0.04